The Marketer's AI Reckoning

 TL;DR

-What AI Already Does in Marketing
+What AI Can Do in Marketing Today

 What AI Gets Wrong